Proper Coin Care: Cleaning and Storage

 - Mint-issued holders are designed specifically for coin storage.
 Furthermore, this packaging is often part of the collectible set, so keeping the packaging maintains the set’s value.

-- Coin dealers may also place coins in slabs, which are hard plastic packages for individual coins.
-A slab usually also displays the coin’s grading information.
-Slabs protect the coin’s surface, without obstructing the view of the coin.
+- Coin dealers often carry certified coins, which have been individually sealed in tamper-proof hard plastic packages called "slabs".
+A slab usually displays the coin’s grading information, and prevents someone for switching out the coin for a lesser quality one.
+Slabs protect the coin’s surface without bstructing the view of the coin.

 - To store a large number of slabbed coins, special boxes can be used.
-These boxes are fitted with a series of grooves, between which the packaged coins will fit.
-Some coin display boxes are designed to accommodate the coins in slabs.
+These boxes are fitted with a series of grooves that allow slabbed coins to be stored vertically.
+Some special coin display cases are designed to display slabbed coins horizontally in order to see the encased coins in an attractive setting.

 With the right care, coins will maintain their value and appearance indefinitely.
 Maintain their beauty with proper coin cleaning and storage.